ace-ticketing/.github/README.md

 this contains the readme for the organization

 # First install depencies.
-- skaffold : easy lauching of cuberneties pods (global install )
+- skaffold : easy lauching of Kuberneties pods and clusters (global install )
   - https://skaffold.dev/docs/quickstart/
 - docker: used by kuberneties